[Illustrative composite based on ethnographic research]

 IV.
 Policy Implications: What Works and What Doesn't

-If unemployment drives gang membership through multiple economic and social mechanisms, then effective policy must address labor market failures directly.
+If unemployment contributes to gang membership through multiple economic and social mechanisms, then effective policy must address labor market failures directly.
 Traditional approaches focused on suppression and incarceration treat symptoms without addressing root causes.

 Evidence from Randomized Trials